eda-ricercatore/admin-notes/skill-set/higher-end-roles/compiler-design-n-prog-analy.md

 	- Strong understanding of computer architecture.
 	- Familiarity with analyzing machine learning networks using a Deep Learning framework (e.g. Pytorch, Tensorflow, etc.).
 + skill set:
+	- Data Processing Unit’s (DPU’s) are the new class of programmable processor’s igniting unprecedented innovation for modern data centers by offloading and accelerating networking, storage, compute and security services.
+As we work to advance and implement these technologies into our future offerings, our Compiler team is growing and seeking a top-tier Compiler Engineer Intern who wants an exciting and fun role as they help lead the charge to even greater accomplishments within a world-class organization.
+Come join us and to be part of the team in making a difference!
+	- We are hiring a Compiler Engineer Intern for a minimum 12-week, full-time (40 hours/week) internship for the Summer 2022 term!
+	- Design and implementation of significant parts of the compiler
+	- Work on performance analysis and design/implementation of new optimizations
+	- Partnering and collaborating with global compiler and network software teams to coordinate improvements and problem resolutions
+	- You are pursuing your BS/MS/PhD in Computer Science or Computer Engineering (MS/PhD strongly preferred) or equivalent
+	- Some work or research experience in performance analysis, compiler optimizations, code generation
+	- Knowledge of network programming, network protocols and layers
+	- Strong C/C++ and Python programming and software design skills, including debugging, performance analysis, and test design
+	- Solid interpersonal skills are required along with the ability to work in a dynamic product-oriented team
+	- Ability to collaborate well with others in an energizing environment
+	- Proven ability to design/architect compiler frameworks
+	- Experience with open source compilers and contributions to code base
+	- Background with data plane programming or Linux networking stack and hardware packet processing pipelines
++ skill set:
 	- BLAH.
 + skill set:
 	- BLAH.